 Take care of the battery

 When it comes to your battery, you have some choices.
 If you have a cold winter or hot summer coming up, disconnect your battery and take it inside a temperature-controlled location with adequate ventilation.
-Do not store it on concrete.
+If all the space you have is on a clean, dry concrete floor, that’s fine—earlier batteries could lose their charge and leak acid when stored on concrete, but that’s not a problem for today’s modern, plastic-encased batteries.
 If you have your vehicle in a garage, purchase a battery tender, also known as a trickle charger, to automatically charge your battery when needed.
 After it charges your battery, the charger will switch to storage mode.

 Prepare the tires